fluxapps/pdf-wrap/docs/reference-documentation.md

 setMapUrl("assets/libs/pdf-wrap/cMaps");
 ```

-In this case, we assuming, that the `pdf.worker.js` and the cMaps are
+In this case, we assume, that the `pdf.worker.js` and the cMaps are
 inside the `assets/libs/pdf-wrap` directory of the built project.

 ## Setup Logger